Tiger FM

 Grade One Magistrate of Buganda Road Court, Winnie Nankya, on Wednesday remanded human rights defender Sarah Bireete to Luzira Prison until 21 January 2026.

-According to the charge sheet, Bireete and others still at large allegedly, between January and December 2025, at various locations in Uganda including Mukono and Wakiso districts, unlawfully obtained or disclosed National Voters’ information controlled or processed by the Electoral Commission without the commission’s consent.
+According to the charge sheet, Bireete and others, still at large, allegedly unlawfully obtained or disclosed National Voters’ information controlled or processed by the Electoral Commission without its consent, between January and December 2025, at various locations in Uganda, including Mukono and Wakiso districts.

 The remand was strongly condemned by Bireete’s lawyer, Jude Byamukama, and the Deputy President of the Uganda Law Society, Anthony Asiimwe, who described the charges as an attack on civic space and human rights advocacy.